 The strata committee (previously known as the executive committee) is an elected group that represents the owners or their nominees and carries out various strata scheme responsibilities.
 These responsibilities can include convening and managing strata meetings, sending strata levy (or strata fee) notices, collecting levies, maintaining records, arranging mandatory strata insurance and preparing financial statements in compliance with NSW strata legislation.

 As you might expect, managing these responsibilities accurately can take a serious amount of time, energy and research for the Chairperson, Secretary and Treasurer of a strata committee.
-It’s for this reason that the strata scheme can choose to engage the services of a strata management agent or strata manager.
+It’s for this reason that the strata scheme can choose to engage the body corporate services of a strata management agent or strata manager.

 Once approved to, a licensed and qualified provider of strata management for apartments, townhouses or units can conduct many of the responsibilities of the strata committee on behalf of the owners corporation.
 This can include: